 If your dog seems otherwise normal, keep watching for more vomiting.
 If your dog vomits again, skip the next meal and continue to observe.
 Offer the next scheduled meal after skipping one and continue to watch for vomiting and other signs of illness.
 Contact your veterinarian for advice if your dog vomits again.

-Contact your veterinarian if daily vomiting continues for several days or if your dog vomits more than two times within a 24-hour period.
+Contact your veterinarian if daily vomiting continues for more than a day or if your dog vomits more than two times within a 24-hour period.
 You should also contact your vet if other signs of illness appear.

 Treatment for Vomiting in Dogs